boydepdai92/test_coccoc/README.md

 4. Run test: `php artisan test`

 ### Note:
+- I have 2 ways to make shipping fee flexible
+- With method 1, you need to do the following steps to change when needed:
   - All `product_type` updates will be updated in the file `FeeByProductType`
   - If there is any update like `product_type` will just do the work:
       + Add param to the passed `options` variable
       + Add handle code to function `getClassShippingFree` in `ShippingService`
       + Create a new class to handle new update
+- With method 2, you need to do the following steps to change when needed:
+  - All `product_type` updates will be updated in the file `FeeByProductType`
+  - If there is any update like `product_type` will just do the work:
+    + Add param to the passed `options` variable
+    + Add function to `ShippingFeeBuilder` to add shipping fee
+    + Add new property to `ShippingFee` class
+- For me personally, I prefer method 1 over method 2
+- Code for method 2 is in branch `feature_builder`

+### Fun fact:
+- If I can't get a chance to talk to you further (in case I fail).
+Please show me how you do better, I always want to learn more.
+Thank you very much